vej/codenames_game_AI/README.md

 ```
 ## Using the notebook

 There are several parts of the notebook that require editing based on the board.
+The three parts that should be edited given a specific turn of the game are highlighted in :large_blue_diamond: blue :large_blue_diamond:

 For the guesser:
 1) There is one cell to edit, in order to input the words on the board as well as the clue.

 For the spymaster:
-1) edit the cell that lists the words for the teams.
+2) edit the cell that lists the words for the teams.
-2) After the visualization of the words, edit the cell to indicate which cluster of words you want to clue
+3) After the visualization of the words, edit the cell to indicate which cluster of words you want to clue

 The rest can be run automatically.